 The Council is responsible for issuing addresses to all properties within its boundary.
-To assist in doing this, the Street Naming Team has a name bank for each of the Neighbourhood Partnership areas which contain potential names to be used for new developments.
-We encourage people to suggest potential street names, usually via their Neighbourhood Partnership or local Councillors.
-However, we are currently carrying out a consultation on new street names and would appreciate any suggestions.
+To assist in doing this, the Street Naming Team has a name bank which contain potential names to be used for new developments.
+We encourage people to suggest potential street names, usually via local Councillors, local community council, neighbourhood networks or by emailing email@example.com

 The Street Naming team’s primary consideration when issuing new addresses is public safety as, in an emergency, it is important that a specific address can be identified quickly and easily.
 For this reason we no longer duplicate street names with different suffixes (such as Eyre Place and Eyre Crescent) due to the potential for confusion.

 Generally, street names are selected that commemorate people, places or events connected to the city, with a view to preserving local history and reinforcing our sense of place.
 Potential names should meet at least one of the following criteria: